maxmoro/testrepo/README.md

 # testrepo
-Test Repo for the MSDS SMU Master
+This repository is a test for the activity I'm doing in the Master of Science in Data Science at South Methodist University.
+Thank you
+Max